 Whether you love or loathe parent-teacher conferences, as a mom and retired teacher I can tell you that they’re a very important part of your child’s school year.
 For both you and your child’s teacher, conferences are an opportunity to establish a powerful partnership, because, let’s face it, you’re much more effective when you work together.
 Whether you’ve already been through your child’s first conference this year or are about to attend one, here are some good ways to approach parent-teacher conferences in order to get the most out of them.

 1. Prepare.
 First, know that attending conferences requires preparation for teachers and parents.
 How can you get the most from your parent-teacher conference and build that relationship from the ground up?
 Perhaps you’ve received an email, personal note, telephone call or some other indication that a “problem” exists.
 Being prepared will likely help ease your tension.
-Here are five things you can do before your next conference:

 You can also contact your child’s school to know what’s expected.
 Every school conducts conferences differently.
 Some schools encourage student involvement.
 In other schools, bringing kids to conferences is taboo.
 You don’t want to be the only parent who shows up at conferences with or without a child.
 (However, if there’s a problem with your child in class, you will probably want to discuss it alone with the teacher and leave your child at home or talk to the teacher privately later on.)